Engraved in the collective memory

 * * * * *

-The fact that western Christians have embarked on a Crusade up to nine times, ostensibly to liberate the Holy Land, still haunts the Arabs.
+The fact that Western Christians have embarked on a Crusade up to nine times, ostensibly to liberate the Holy Land, still haunts the Arabs.
 Not least Anas.
 But that does not prevent him from joining us in admiration for the world-famous Krak des Chevaliers, which the Knights Hospitaller built around 1170 in al-Huzn near the border with Lebanon.
 It became the largest Crusader fortress in the Middle East.
 Even skilled army leaders like Nur ad-Din and Saladin failed to capture the Krak.

 Krak des Chevaliers